joowkim/MSAR-core_bulkRNAseq/readme.md

 # bulkRNAseq in nextflow

-This is a standard bulkRNAseq workflow in nextflow inspired by a bulkRNAseq pipeline from BBC at VAI and scwgbs_biscuit_nf from njspix at VAI
+This is a standard bulkRNAseq workflow in nextflow inspired by a bulkRNAseq pipeline from BBC at VAI and scwgbs_biscuit_nf from njspix at VAI.
+Many lines of code are adapted from them.

 ## How to run the pipeline
 Adjust the slurm job setting and then, `sbatch run_bulk_rnaseq.slurm`